Quick Start Guide

 Finally, there is the magic shortcut Ctrl+` that helps you switch between schemes (all of them — keymaps, colors, code styles, and L&F) without the Settings dialog (for Windows and Linux users only).

 Refer to the section Configuring Keyboard Shortcuts for details.

 Sometimes, when a long task is in progress, WebStorm shows a Progress bar.
-You can bring such a task to the background, but still see how it goes on.
-Refer to page Working with Background Tasks for details.
+You can click Background to bring such a task to the background, but still see how it goes on.

 Work with multiple files

 As you might have noticed, WebStorm opens each file in a separate tab in the editor.

 WebStorm provides a handy way to switch between the various tabs, allows pinning and unpinning each tab, placing editor tabs along any of the four borders of the window, splitting the editor tabs, and more.

 Refer to the documentation section Managing Editor Tabs for details.

 Find your way through

 Now when you know how to start working with WebStorm, it’s time to look at its navigation features.
 They will help you not to get lost and will also increase your productivity.